Land Disturbance Permitting

 Application for Land Disturbance Permit

-To obtain the Land Disturbance Permit, you will need to submit the following documents to the construction meeting.
-Before scheduling a pre-construction meeting, the following is needed:
+To obtain the Land Disturbance Permit and before scheduling a pre-construction meeting, you will need to submit the following documents to the City's Engineering Department (615) 893-6441:

 - Complete and signed application form.